About The Library

 Computers, WiFi, Mobile Hotspots

-The Library has 6 computers available for public use.
-Patrons will need their library cards to login or they may request a guest pass at the Circulation Desk.
+The Library has 4 computers available for public use.
+Patrons can use their library cards to login or they may request a guest pass at the Circulation Desk.

 Free high-speed internet WiFi is available.
 Patrons may access WiFi through a mobile device or laptop.
 Library patrons can now check out wireless WiFi hotspots and connect to the internet from just about anywhere.

 Patrons ages 14+ with a library account in good standing can borrow a WiFi hotspot device for up to 7 days.
 A late fee of $3 per day will be charged if not returned on time.